ewang2002-sandbox/AoC2020/REFLECTIONS.md

 # Reflections
 Here, I'll reflect on the problem that I did.
 I'll provide my thought process, along with some basic stats.

+I should mention that I have not taken any programming courses aside from:
+- AP Computer Science A.
+- An introductory computer science college course (basically APCSA).

+In other words, programming is something that, for the most part, I learned on my own.

 ### [Day 1](https://adventofcode.com/2020/day/1)
 Part A and B were basically making use of two and three for-loops, respectively.
 However, I could definitely improve on its efficiency (Part A's time complexity is O(n^2) and Part B's time complexity is O(n^3)).